+Date of withdrawal Percentage of tuition charges dropped Prior to first day of term and from 1 to 10 calendar days 100 From 11 to 17 calendar days 75 From 18 to 24 calendar days

+From 25 to 31 calendar days25 After 31 calendar days0

+Eight- to 12-Week Sessions

+(Includes enrollment in GoArmyEd 16 week term)

+In compliance with the One Refund policy of GoArmyEd, Saint Martin's University has elected to use the eight-week refund schedule for all students enrolling through GoArmy-Ed, regardless of course location or length of course.
+Therefore this policy includes both the SMU-JBLM and the Lacey campus for students enrolled through GoArmyEd.
+The refund schedule is as follows:

 Date of withdrawal Percentage of tuition charges dropped

-Prior to first day of term

-and from 1 to 10 calendar days

-From 11 to 17 calendar days

-From 18 to 24 calendar days

-From 25 to 31 calendar days

-After 31 calendar days

-Eight- to 12-Week Sessions (Includes enrollment in GoArmyEd 16 week term)

-In compliance with the One Refund policy of GoArmyEd, Saint Martin's University has elected to use the eight-week refund schedule for all students enrolling through GoArmyEd, regardless of course location or length of course.
-Therefore this policy includes all Extended Learning sites and the Lacey campus for students enrolled through GoArmyEd.
-The refund schedule is as follows:

-Date of withdrawal

-Percentage of tuition charges dropped